-Operating a storage facility isn’t always easy.
+Operating a self-storage facility isn’t always easy.

 Military Storage Facility Tenants

-It’s true, hoarders are a big part of the storage business.
-But another big part is military personnel.
-Active servicemembers are frequently deployed to far-away locations or reassigned to different bases in the United States or even overseas.
-They don’t get a lot of notice before they receive these orders, and they may not be able to quickly pack up everything and take it with them.
+Active military members are frequently deployed to far-away locations or reassigned to different bases in the United States or even overseas.
+They don’t always get a lot of notice before they receive these orders, and they may not be able to quickly pack up everything and take it with them.

-The protocol for storage locker fees in arrears is for facilities to place liens on them.
+The protocol for storage units that are in arrears is for storage facilities operators to place liens on them.
 Debtors can find themselves with liens on their other property as well, such as their homes or cars.

 Storage Facility Operators Need to Know the Law

 You can face stiff penalties and fines if you’re wrong.
 The Department of Justice has sued more than one storage facility and won large judgments against them in the hundreds of thousands of dollars.

-You can write to each military branch, pay the fees and wait for a response.
-But, this can take months, if you get an answer at all.
-If you have neither the social security number, nor a date of birth, you cannot obtain a response from the DMDC.
+You can write to each military branch, pay the fees and wait for responses.
+But this can take months if you even get an answer at all.
+If you have neither the tenant’s Social Security number nor a date of birth, you cannot even get a response from the Defense Manpower Data Center.

 Servicemembers Civil Relief Act Centralized Verification Service

-The cost of $36.40 pales in comparison to the time you would waste waiting for the DMDC.
-And time is money — more money lost.
-An affidavit to bring to court with you is only $20 extra, and also guaranteed within 24 hours.
+The cost of our service — $36.40 — pales in comparison to the time you would waste waiting for a response from the DMDC.
+And time is money — more money lost with self-storage unit tenants who aren’t paying their rent.

 We can also provide you with an affidavit to bring to court with you for only $20 extra.
 We guaranteed delivery of our affidavits within 24 hours.